o3de/o3de.org/content/docs/user-guide/assets/texture-settings/texture-assets.md

     {{< important >}}
 Though you can successfully process and use textures with arbitrary resolutions and aspect ratios, you should create textures with square aspect ratios and power of 2 resolutions to get the best performance from the available graphics hardware.
     {{< /important >}}
 * **Use a suitable resolution.** Use a resolution that suits the texture's use case.
 For example, a texture for a small background entity doesn't require a resolution as high as an interactive entity that appears close to the camera.
-Similarly, a UI texture might not need to be higher resolution than its on-screen dimensions.
+Similarly, a UI texture might not need to have a higher resolution than its on-screen dimensions.
 * **Use an appropriate image format.** Create texture source assets in a format appropriate for their use case.
 Using texture source assets that have channel counts and bit depths that closely match their intended use can minimize issues when processing textures.

 ## Cubemap texture guidelines

 Cubemaps are composed of six textures representing the sides, top, and bottom of a cube.
 Cubemaps are used to create quick environment reflections, skyboxes, and diffuse and specular texture components for IBL.

-Presets that generate environment cubemaps, such as the IBL presets, require specialized high dynamic range source assets that are commonly referred to as HDRIs.
+Presets that generate environment cubemaps, such as the IBL presets, require specialized high dynamic range source assets that are commonly referred to as _HDRIs_.
 These source assets usually use the `.exr` file format and have the following attributes:

 * Equirectangular resolution (2048 by 1024 pixels, for example).
 * A 360 degree horizontal by 180 degree vertical projection of an environment.